Tsaengso/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: 'Yes, really.'
-    text: >
+    text: >+
-      High-growth firms don't leave strategy to chance — they invest in expert insight.
+      <div style="text-align: center">High-growth firms don't leave strategy to
+      chance — they invest in expert insight.
 A recent Rattleback study of over 250 firms identified "fast growers" reporting revenue increases of over 20% in just six months.
 Strategic guidance was a common factor.
-By identifying inefficiencies, streamlining systems, and aligning business goals, our consultations are designed to deliver the same kind of measurable impact — starting from day one.
+By identifying inefficiencies, streamlining systems, and aligning business goals, our consultations are designed to deliver the same kind of measurable impact — starting from day one.</div>

     media:
       title: Title of the video
       url: /images/placeholder-video.mp4